Mom, it’s time for the Quiz (and my timely announcements, of course).

 I would like to know what made you go for Apis instead of Ledum.

-I think the color red, and round swelling like a balloon, and under “Skin: swelling, itching” Apis is the only remedy!
+The color red, and round swelling like a balloon, and under “Skin: swelling, itching” Apis is the only remedy!
 It’s a 2.
 How do you like that?
 The patient did say that itching was the only sensation she had.
 Ledum has purple discolorations, according to Roger Morrison; and no itching, apparently.
 Both are better for cold applications.

 Thank you, I always mess up with bites 😛